IMPACT-NCD-Modeling-Germany/IMPACT-NCD-Germany_GLP1/README.md

 ## Current implementation

 IMPACT NCD Germany was originally adapted to Germany to evaluate the long-term health and economic impact of sugar-sweetened beverage taxation in the German population.

+This version of the model was extended and adapted to enable the evaluation of scenarios for GLP-1 receptor agonist uptake in Germany.

-For this reason the model currently supports a limited amount of exposures and diseases.
+The model currently supports a limited amount of exposures and diseases.
 However, given the appropriate data, the model can flexibly expanded to other disease contexts and exposures clusters.

 Currently implemented diseases are: Obesity, coronary heart disease, stroke and type 2 diabetes.

-Currently implemented exposures are: Sugar-sweetened beverage consumption (inlc. sugar content), fruit juice consumption (incl. sugar content), body mass index.
+Currently implemented exposures are: Sugar-sweetened beverage consumption (inlc. sugar content), fruit juice consumption (incl. sugar content), body mass index, blood pressure, and cholesterol.

 Individuals in the model can experience mortality from coronary heart disease, stroke or non-cardiovascular causes.
 The model is currently stratified by age and sex, only.
 However, similarly to the extension